dogweather/forkful/content/en/elm/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML means parsing, transforming, and generating XML documents in Elm.
-It's done to interact with many web services and legacy systems that use XML as their data format.

 ## How to:
 In Elm, you deal with XML using the `elm/xml` package.
 Here's a quick look at parsing an XML snippet: